 We totally understand that sometimes life gets in the way.
 So, if you ever can’t make it to a shift please remove yourself from the Signup Genius, or contact your committee head.

-Please place your cash or check along with this order form in the PTSA lockbox located next to the cafeteria.
+Please place your cash or check (along with a printed copy of the order form found on the PTSA web site) in the PTSA lockbox located next to the cafeteria.